Finiteness of nonzero degree maps between three-manifolds: Abstract

 \section{Abstract}

-In this paper, we prove that every orientable closed $3$-manifold dominates at most finitely many homeomorphically distinct irreducible non-geometric $3$-manifolds.
-Moreover, for any integer $d>0$, every orientable closed $3$-manifold $d$-dominates only finitely many homeomorphically distinct $3$-manifolds.
+In this paper, it is shown that every orientable closed 3-manifold maps with nonzero degree onto at most finitely many homeomorphically distinct irreducible non-geometric orientable closed 3-manifolds.
+Moreover, given any nonzero integer, as a mapping degree up to sign, every orientable closed 3-manifold maps with that degree onto only finitely many homeomorphically distinct orientable closed 3-manifolds.